-Exporters of planting seeds should note that before importing seeds for commercial release in Ukraine, each seed producer must be registered with the Ministry of Agricultural Policy and Food of Ukraine and the State Register of Seed Producers (in Ukrainian, the most recent document).
+Exporters of planting seeds should note that before importing seeds for commercial release in Ukraine, each seed producer must be registered with the MAPFU and the State Register of Seed Producers (in Ukrainian, the most recent document).
 Before the product is exported, the plant variety intended to be imported into Ukraine should be included on the Register of Approved Varieties, which makes it eligible for commercial distribution in Ukraine.

-Exports of commercial seed batches that have already been registered in Ukraine should be accompanied by quality certificates issued by the exporting country, or International Seed Testing Association (ISTA) or Organization for Economic Co-operation and Development (OECD) certificates, in addition to the original phytosanitary certificate.
+Exports of commercial seed batches that have already been registered in Ukraine should be accompanied by quality certificates issued by the exporting country, International Seed Testing Association, or Organization for Economic Co-operation and Development (OECD) certificates, in addition to the original phytosanitary certificate.
 The list of specific seeds subject to phytosanitary control can be found in the GAIN Report, "Product Groups Subject to Official Controls."